Plans supporting this feature: Professional Business Enterprise

 To delete a table: Select the table by clicking the top-left corner.
 Then, choose Delete from the menu that appears.

-Can I use automatic number in a table?
+Can I use the automatic number in a table?

-Can I add symbols or icons in a table?
+Can I add symbols or icons to a table?

 Yes, you can add symbols and icons in a table.
-For in-built symbols/icons, you can them directly from the Format menu.
+You can use built-in symbols/icons directly from the Format menu.
 Symbols and icons from external sources can be added using HTML.
 To add symbols/icons in HTML,

 Switch to Code view within the editor.